 - Middle column that consists of posterior longitudinal ligament and posterior third of the vertebral body and the adjoining disk.

-- Posterior column involves the remaining ligaments that strengthen the vertebrae, such as ligamentum flava and nuchal ligament.
+- Posterior column involves the remaining ligaments that strengthen the vertebrae, such as ligamentum flavum and nuchal ligament.

 - An unstable fracture is one that involves two or more regions of the vertebrae.

 These are fractures that involve the craniocervical junction; the upper part of the cervical spine that has a limited range of extension due to the transverse portion of the alar ligaments.
 When there is flexion of the head combined with head rotation, the alar ligaments become lax and dilated; therefore, cervical spine injuries are more common when the head is in that position.